Resource Center

 Equatorial Guinea submitted its application to accede to the WTO in February 2007.
 The General Council established a Working Party to examine the application of Equatorial Guinea in February 2008.
 To date, Equatorial Guinea has not yet submitted initial documentation to activate the accession negotiations and the Working Party has not met.

 Ethiopia applied for WTO accession in January 2003.
 A Working Party was established in February 2003 and Ethiopia initiated negotiations with the submission of its initial documentation in a Memorandum on Foreign Trade Regime in January 2007.
-The first meeting of the Working Party was held in May 2008, to review Ethiopia's trade regime.
-Ethiopia has recently provided responses to questions submitted by WTO Members at that meeting, but no further WP meetings have been scheduled.
+Working Party meetings were held in May 2008 and 2011 to review Ethiopia's trade regime.
+Ethiopia has not yet provided responses to questions submitted by WTO Members at the 2011 meeting, and no further WP meetings have been scheduled.
 No market access offers have been circulated to date.

 The United States provides technical assistance through USAID in the form of a resident advisor for drafting documentation, training, legal drafting, and institution building in the areas of customs, licensing, intellectual property, standards and sanitary measures.